eitress/Shell-Stock-Market-Simulator/README.md

 - users can restart their account

-history of stock changes, porfolio changes, overall stock purchase saved. aismaiel account is hardcoded such that it displays a graph for ticker AAPL and overall portfolio.
+history of stock changes, portfolio changes, overall stock purchase saved. aismaiel account is hardcoded such that it displays a graph for ticker AAPL and overall portfolio.